piggyvenus/women-initiative-workshop/README.md

 ```
 def get_word():
 ```
-Then, need to import random Library
+Then, need to import random Library.

 ```
 import random
 from words import word_list
 ```

-Add code to pick a word and need to cast the word to upper case for simplify the comparison logic.
+Add code to pick a word and need to cast the word to upper case to simplify the comparison logic.
 ```
 word = random.choice(word_list)
 return word.upper()
 ```

-Next, we need a function to play the game and call it play.
-The random picked word is for player to guess, so the word is the input of the function.
+Next, we need a function to play the game and call it play().
+The randomly picked word is for the player to guess, so the word is the function's input.
 ```
 def play(word):
 ```